-Recent changes in standards and technology have made it possible to produce a 61000-4-30 Class A power quality instrument at a very low cost.
+Recent changes in standards and technology have made it possible to produce an IEC 61000-4-30 Class A power quality instrument at a very low cost.
+It is also small enough to be integrated into larger electrical equipment and control panels.